-Without a doubt observing and listening are absolutely crucial and fundamental.
+Without a doubt observing and listening are absolutely fundamental and powerful.
 If you want to excel as a leader, sales professional, negotiator, human resource specialist, manager, therapist or even police interrogator!

 2. Learn Active Listening:

-As I discussed above active listen is crucial but what is active listening?
+As I discussed above active listen is powerful but what is active listening?
 Let’s examine it, active listening isn’t thinking about what you’re gonna say next.
 It’s listening to what is being said and letting the interlocutor know they’ve been heard and you’ve understood what it is that they said.
 In my communications workshop I teach you specific skills how to let the other people know you’re listening.
-You see when people know your listening they feel important and one of the things that people most crave is the feeling of significance.
+You see listening is powerful because when people know your listening, they feel more significant and one of the things that people most crave is the feeling of importance.
 As a result of having made them feel special you’ll gain influence with them and be able to persuade them because they´ll have more respect for your opinion.
 After all only an intelligent person would listen to them!